 - Damages- Seeking compensation involves first showing that the accident in question resulted in monetary damages.

-If you or someone you know has been injured due to a distracted driving accident involving a tractor-trailer or other commercial vehicle, you can take legal action against the driver or the trucking company that employs them to receive the compensation you deserve.
+Suppose you or someone you know has been injured due to a distracted driving accident involving a tractor-trailer or other commercial vehicle.
+In that case, you can take legal action against the driver or the trucking company that employs them to receive the compensation you deserve.

 Distracted driving accidents can result in expensive medical costs including emergency services, hospital stays, treatment, and rehabilitation.
 Days out of work while recovering can lead to lost wages and sick leave time.
 While the cost of repairing or replacing a vehicle may be covered by a car insurance policy, hidden expenses like rental vehicles may not be included.
 A personal injury suit ensures that the injured party can focus on his or her recovery instead of on the financial strain the accident caused in their lives.